 A website is actually made up of three main parts – you need all three to have a working website.

 1 – Domain name – Domain registration is basically where you secure a unique name – such as myamazingbusiness.co.nz – that no one else has, and when someone types that into their browser the internet knows to send them to your website.
-You can register a domain name with a registrar like Crazy Domains for less than $20 a year (you don’t need any of the upgrades they try to sell you!).
+You can register a domain name with a registrar like us for less than $20 a year (we’re the cheapest in NZ!).

 Here are some suggestions when choosing a domain name for your business: